 Story and photo submitted by Mo McGuire, Media Relations/Advocacy, Family Shelter Service.

 Three October opportunities to help support Family Shelter Service…

 #1 / Are you a creative type who enjoys pulling together one-of-a-kind costumes for all your family Halloween festivities?
 To set your costumes apart from all the other trick or treaters, consider finding dress-up attire and accessories at Second Chance Resale Shop, located in Tower Crossing, 1512 N. Naper Boulevard, on Naperville’s northeast side.
 All proceeds from sales of donated gently-used items benefit Family Shelter Service.
 For more info, visit www.familyshelterservice.org and make a difference in every way!

 Note a second location for Second Chance Resale Shop is at 1131 Fairview Ave. in Westmont.

 #2 / Run, Walk, Run to have fun and raise funds for Family Shelter Service during Free to Fly slated for Sunday, October 29, 2017.
 The 5K and 10K Race begins at 9AM.
 And this year organizers say people are now welcome to bring their pets.
 The event will be held at Midwestern University in Downers Grove.

 Find complete INFO at www.familyshelterservice.org.
 Registration is now in progress.

 #3 / Each week Family Shelter Service is working towards completing a new challenge to double, even triple, our donations.
-WEEK 2-October 10-17 the two organizations who raise the most online this week will receive an extra $8,000.
+Challenge ends Oct.
+31, 2017.
 All help is welcome to help FSS get there.
 Thank you!